priyansh0331/shopbuddy/README.md

-Kanisha-Saxena
-ReVibe (Your Online Thrift Store) ReVibe is a modern web application that allows users to buy and sell pre-loved clothing and accessories.
+ShopBuddy (Your Online Thrift Store) ShopBuddy is a modern web application that allows users to buy and sell pre-loved clothing and accessories.
 It’s designed to promote sustainable fashion by making thrifting easy, accessible, and fun for everyone.

 🌟 Features
 Browse a wide collection of second-hand items